 When we think of hidden treasure, we often imagine pirates following the “X” on a map.
 As it turns out, one New York gangster really did manage to hide his enormous wealth below ground.
 Even wilder is that experts still haven’t found it to this day!
 The man was Dutch Schultz, a criminal who made his wealth during the Prohibition Era by standing up to the mafia and the Irish mob.
-The story could be straight out of Hollywood, but it’s real.
+The story sounds like it’s straight out of Hollywood, but it’s real.

 Not The Easiest Start In Life